WebLauncher/book/_build/html/_sources/controllers.txt

 Request Life-cycle callbacks
 ============================

-.. php:class:: Controller
+.. php:class:: Page

 WebLauncher controllers come fitted with callbacks you can use to insert logic around the request life-cycle:

 .. php:method:: on_init()

-    This function is executed before every action in the controller.
+    This function is executed before every action in the controller and before every sub-component is initialised.
     It's a handy place to check for an active session or inspect user permissions.